HugoFara/pylinkage/README.md

 And here comes the trick:
 Why do we specify initial coordinates ``3, 2``?
 They even seem incompatible with distance to parents/parents' positions!
   * This explanation is simple: mathematically a pin joint the intersection of two circles.
 The intersection is often two points.
-To choose the strating point, we calculate both intersection (when possible), then we keep the intersection closer to the previous position as the solution.
+To choose the starting point, we calculate both intersection (when possible), then we keep the intersection closer to the previous position as the solution.

 Wait!
 A linkage with a single motor and only one pin joint?
 That doesn't make sense!
 : Behind the curtain, many joints are created on the fly.
 When you define a ``Crank`` joint, it creates a motor **and** a pin joint on the crank's link head.
-For a ``Pivot`` joint, it creates **3 pin joints**: one on each of its parents' position, and one its position, which forms a reshapable triangle.
+For a ``Pivot`` joint, it creates **3 pin joints**: one on each of its parents' positions, and one its position, which forms a deformable triangle.
 This is why pylinkage is so short to write.

 ### Linkage definition and simulation